opencontextinc/create-artifact-yaml/README.md

 - Generate artifact
 - Upload artifact somewhere and make the location (URI/URL) of the artifact an output of a step
 - Pass the location of the artifact to this GitHub action
+- Optionally pass the directory to save the YAML files to
 - Save OpenContext YAML to either:
   - the current repo or
   - to another GitHub repo
-- Use the output `filename` for the path to artifact-context.tar.gz _file_ containing all the generated YAML
+- Use the output `filename` for the path to oc-artifact-yaml.tgz _file_ containing all the generated YAML
 - Use the output `directory` for the path to the _directory_ containing all the generated YAML

 ### Generate a YAML definition for a SBOM artifact